-In 2015 when Caitlin and I were on our adventure in Paris and London, we visited two important spots that relate to Diana.
+In 2015 my daughter Caitlin and I were on a two month adventure that finished up in Paris and London, where we visited two important spots that relate to Diana.
 The photo in the slideshow of the Eiffel Tower was taken from the Flamme de la Liberté where Diana died.
 It’s nice to think that before her car drove in to the tunnel the last thing she saw would have been the Eiffel Tower all lit up, a beautiful sight.
 I’ve added in a night shot I took, so you can see just how beautiful it is.
-The next photos are of the Flame of Liberty (Flamme de la Liberté) in Paris, since 1989, which is a full-sized eplica of the flame of the torch held by the Statue of Liberty in New York City.
+The next photos are of the Flame of Liberty (Flamme de la Liberté) in Paris since 1989, a full-sized replica of the flame of the torch held by the Statue of Liberty in New York City.
 The flame became an unofficial memorial for Diana after her 1997 death in the tunnel beneath the Pont de l’Alma where the flame is located.
 As you can see, it’s covered in love locks and some flowers… for Diana?
-It was rather strange standing here, knowing what happened beneath our feet, and if you look closely, you’ll see the motorcycle coming out… Diana didn’t!
+It was rather strange standing there, knowing what happened beneath our feet, and if you look closely, you’ll see the motorcycle coming out… Diana didn’t!
 The plaque on the monument in French reads: “The Flame of Liberty.
 An exact replica of the Statue of Liberty’s flame offered to the people of France by donors throughout the world as a symbol of the Franco-American friendship.
 On the occasion of the centennial of the International Herald Tribune.
 Paris 1887-1987.”